 Personal statement

-In London, Miranda worked as Programme Coordinator for Mercury Musical Developments and served on the steering committee of Musical Theatre Matters, a networking organisation for directors and producers.
+Back in London, I taught Drama and Musical Theatre at Goldsmiths College, University of London and at University of Greenwich; worked as Programme Coordinator for Mercury Musical Developments; and served on the initial steering committee of what became the current Musical Theatre Network, a UK networking organisation for musical theatre creatives.

 Academic qualifications